1968 Oakland Athletics season

-The 1968 Oakland A’s season was the franchise's 68th season and its first in Oakland, California.
+The 1968 Oakland Athletics season was the franchise's 68th season and its first in Oakland, California.
 The team finished sixth in the American League with a record of 82 wins and 80 losses, placing them 21 games behind the eventual World Series champion Detroit Tigers.
 The Athletics' paid attendance for the season was 837,466.

 The 1968 season represented a tremendous breakthrough for the Athletics organization.
 The campaign resulted in their first winning record since 1952, when they were still located in Philadelphia.
 Moreover, the Athletics' 82 wins marked a 20-win increase over the prior year's 62–99 mark.
 The team's young core of Jim "Catfish" Hunter, Joe Rudi, Bert Campaneris, Reggie Jackson, Sal Bando, Gene Tenace, and Rick Monday began to gel; all of these young players (with the exception of Monday, who would be traded in 1971 for pitcher Ken Holtzman) would power the Athletics' forthcoming 1970's dynasty.
+The franchise would play in Oakland for 57 seasons until 2024 when the team would temporarily relocate to West Sacramento for the 2025 season pending a permanent move to Las Vegas by 2028.